 Looking at the top 10 blockchains on Coinmarketcap.com (excluding tokens and

 If you are working in the blockchain industry, however, it is likely that you would be working on a project on Ethereum and therefore be working with Solidity.
-About 45 of the top 100 projects on Coinmarketcap are tokens.
+About 45 of the top 100 projects on Coinmarketcap are tokens built off other blockchains.
 The vast majority of these are on Ethereum.
 But this article is more about the basics of blockchain coding with the end goal of understanding how it works on a technical level.

-Let’s continue with a little history on these languages.
+Let’s continue with a little history of these languages.

 C++ was invented in 1979 by a Danish computer scientist named Bjarne

-C++ was the language which Satoshi Nakamoto originally used in the first implementation of Bitcoin.
+C++ was the language that Satoshi Nakamoto originally used in the first implementation of Bitcoin.

 Like Python, Java is another